 It’s been a little over four months since we officially opened the doors of our Salt Lake City-area facility in West Jordan.
 In those four short months, we’ve received great feedback regarding the meaningful, positive impact of our efficient, highly reliable and adaptive data center platform.

-Completed in just eight months, the first phase of data center construction showcased not only the support of our customers and the greater Salt Lake City community, but also the hard work and dedication of our platform and operations teams as well as construction and technology partners.
+Completed in just six months, the first phase of data center construction showcased not only the support of our customers and the greater Salt Lake City community, but also the hard work and dedication of our platform and operations teams as well as construction and technology partners.
 It also substantiated the effectiveness and critical nature of Aligned’s advanced supply chain methodology and inventory management system.

 Since then, we’ve embarked on the second phase of expansion to serve the fourth generation of Utah tech.
 Our construction teams are hard at work in response to the growing needs of cloud providers, enterprise companies and our existing customers in the region, all whom require an adaptive, reliable and sustainable colocation solution.